Tek-Night/Feed-Forward-Neural-Network-for-MNIST-Classification/README.md

 # 🧠 MNIST Feed-Forward Neural Network (From Scratch)

-> “I Built a Neural Network from Scratch”

 This project implements a **Feed-Forward Neural Network (FFNN)** using only **NumPy**, without TensorFlow, PyTorch, or any deep learning libraries.